 I tried Tai Chi years ago, and I found it frustratingly sluggish.
 I imagine it’s a wonderful way to find inner serenity, but I don’t have the discipline to move that slowly.
 I’ve found mindful meditation helpful.
 It’s a good way to reconnect my mind to my body, but it doesn’t raise my heart rate, build strength or improve circulation.
 Plus, it’s almost impossible for me to meditate when I’m manic, or even hypomanic.
 If I meditate when I’m depressed, I focus too much on my inner thoughts, and it’s hard to escape them.

 That’s why I love yoga.
 I’m able to do yoga whether I’m manic or depressed.
 Yoga helps me feel calm and centered by forcing me to slow down and focus on my breath.
+Yoga forces me to be mindful of my body, and that mindfulness extends beyond the studio and into my everyday life.
+Doing yoga has helped me understand and achieve mindfulness in a way that no other activity has, because it keeps my focus on the here and now, and on how my body is feeling at any given time.
 Unlike meditation, I don’t have to sit in one position for a long time, so each pose is like a mini, non-committal moment of meditation.
 Yoga moves slow enough for me to build muscle safely, because I’m not throwing my body every which way at breakneck speed.
 Getting into poses and holding them gives me satisfying stretches, and time to reflect on how I feel—both inside and out—while I’m in the pose.
 And yoga has helped me build core strength better than any other exercise has.
 Strengthening my core has strengthened my core, if you get my drift.
 I feel more balanced internally when I sit up straight and hold my body with purpose, even when I’m at rest.
 Yoga is all about balance, so every pose has a variety of counter poses that prevent injury and preserve symmetry.

 I do yoga at a studio with small classes, so I can get individual attention from the instructor.
 If I’m doing something wrong, the teacher helps me correct it.
 The hour I dedicate every week to doing yoga is a welcome respite from the stress and triggers in my life.
 I leave feeling peaceful, refreshed, loosened up, and strong at the same time.
 For me, it’s the perfect combination of exercise and meditation, and it’s helped me reconnect my body to my brain.
 Yoga is the missing puzzle piece in my treatment plan.